|

 not that I have anything against the sign of Capricorn or (for

-that matter) Kris Kristofferson's iconic lyrics, however it's
+that matter) Kris' wonderfully iconic lyrics, however it's not

 Setting